cardano-scaling/CIPs/CIP-0164/README.md

 #### RB Block Production and Diffusion

-When a stake pool wins block leadership (step 1), they create a Ranking Block (RB) and **optionally** an Endorser Block (EB) based on the [chain inclusion rules](#step-5-chain-inclusion).
+When a stake pool wins slot leadership (step 1), they create a Ranking Block (RB) and **optionally** an Endorser Block (EB) based on the [chain inclusion rules](#step-5-chain-inclusion).
 The RB is a standard Praos block with extended header fields to reference one EB and announce another EB